 Set of electrum and steel spring bows, probably Edwardian.
 Unusually they have hexagonal handles and centre thumb wheels.
 The pen & pencil bows are fitted with Thornton’s Improved Nut & Bolt points (Rd.
 No. 354,874), whilst the divider bow has plain points.
 Morocco covered, blue silk & velvet lined case.

-Ministry of Works set no. 5136 made by A G Thornton in the mid-20th century.
-The instruments are based on the Techset series but appear to be made of a light coloured brass rather than electrum.
+Ministry of Works set no. 5136 made by A G Thornton in 1945.
+The instruments are based on the Techset series but are made brass rather than electrum.
 The pen handles are ivorine, as is the Protractor Rectangular 6 inch Ivorine A Mk IV.
 The parallel rule is boxwood.
 This set is of a type made by several manufacturers to what appears to be a government specification.

 B J Hall Simplex set of drawing instruments dating from the 1930s and catalogued by B J Hall as D 321.
 It was in fact made by A G Thornton and is identical to their Minerva set E9511 / F9511.
 The larger ruling pen has been broken and the handle shortened at some time.
 The beam compass fittings are Gill’s patent.